isomerpages/moe-gongshangpri/_programmes/Character and Citizenship Edu/Values In Action.md

 variant: tiptap
 ---
 <h3><strong>Values in Action (VIA)</strong></h3>
-<p>Values in Action (VIA) in Gongshang aims to nurture our pupils to become
+<p>Values in Action (VIA) in Gongshang aims to nurture our students to become
-socially responsible citizens and to help them understand that every citizen has a role in enhancing the well-being of the community.</p>
+socially responsible citizens and to help them understand that every citizen has a role in enhancing the well-being of the community.
+Through these initiatives, our students learn to care for their environment, respect community members and take proactive steps to make a positive impact.</p>
-<p>VIA experiences are also closely linked to the CCE domains which vary
-from self to community as this spiral approach will allow pupils to progress at their own pace and there will be better coherence with regards to all the experiences that they are receiving.</p>
 <p><strong>Key Programmes</strong>
 </p>
 <table style="minWidth: 50px">